Grapefruit Juice is the New Red Wine

-Thought to be a cross between a pomelo and an orange, the grapefruit found its way from Taiwan to Barbados in the 1600s, and then Florida about 100 years later.
-Today, Florida is the center for grapefruit cultivation competing along-side newcomers Israel, Brazil, and South Africa.
+Thought to be a cross between a pomelo and an orange, the grapefruit found its way from Taiwan to Barbados in the 1600s, and then to Florida about 100 years later.
+Today, Florida is the center for grapefruit cultivation competing alongside newcomers Israel, Brazil, and South Africa.

 Grapefruit Lesson One: choose fresh, bright-red fruit!.

-The ruby red variation remains the best-selling variety, and it’s not only because the bright color is attention-getting, it’s also because red grapefruits contains more flavonoids and anthocyanins — including lycopene — than their paler cousins.
+The ruby red variation remains the best-selling variety, and it’s not only because the bright color is attention-getting.
+It’s also because red grapefruit contains more flavonoids and anthocyanins such as lycopene (great for eyesight!) than their paler cousins.

 Lycopene is also found in other yellow/red fruits such as watermelon, tomatoes, and papaya.
-It lowers triglycerides (making it diabetes-friendly), lycopene delivers high-capacity carotenoids which protect our skin from UV.
+It lowers triglycerides (making it diabetes-friendly) and delivers high-capacity carotenoids which protect our skin from UV light.

-And you thought grapefruits were only good for weight loss!
+So if you thought grapefruits were only good for weight loss, think again.

 Speaking of Weight Loss . . .